+The actions 23 to 29 are initially from the URN's Equality/Diversity Plan and are partly included in the GEP Gender Equality Plan linked to the European Horizon Europe programmes.
 Strengthen the governance of professional equality policies between men and women.
 Compared to what has been done so far, there is a desire for stronger ownership by the various parties and for this theme to be at the heart of the social dialogue.
 Creation of a steering committee composed of executives of the institution and representatives of the various bodies (CA, CT ...).
 Production of an in-depth diagnosis.
-Involve key players in university governance in the implementation and monitoring of this action plan
+Involve key players in university governance in the implementation and monitoring of this action plan review: y/n Annual review of the action plan: y/n plan

-GAP Principle (s) year's quarter/semester)
+GAP Principle(s) Timing (at least by year's quarter/semester)

 (-/+) 10.
-Non o discrimination
+No n discrimination

 (-/+) 27.
-Gend er balance
+Gender balance M1-M36

 (-/+) 28.
-Caree er development
+Car eer development

-Res ponsible Unit Indicator(s) / Target(s)

-Unit Equality Indicator(s) / Target(s)

-Unit Equality Diversity

-Unit Equality Indicator(s) / Target(s) Constitution of the steering committee Videos made Annu
+Responsible Unit e Indicator(s) / Target(s)

-Unit Equality Diversity

-Unit Equality Diversity plan Related Constitution of the steering committee Videos made Annu
+Equality Diversity Setting up the steering committee: y/n Carrying out the diagnosis: y/n Number of meetings per year Annual